 Summer programming is an essential part of DREAM’s Grow the Whole Child education model, and our expectation is that every DREAM scholar signs up for summer programming of some sort.
 Choosing the DREAM option helps ensure your child has continuity between the support they’re receiving during the school year and the summer months—including social-emotional, academic, and physical wellness development.

 Here’s some of what DREAM’s summer programming offers for you and your child:

 - Studies demonstrate that, on average, students in the United States lose 39% of their school year gains during the summer months.
 That’s why preventing learning loss is a critical part of our summer programming, and for 95% or more of participants in recent years, it’s worked to keep them at or above grade level in between semesters.

 - But our strongest emphasis is on relationship building and social-emotional health.
 That’s the kind of support that children need year-round, not just during the school year.

 - We offer programming for scholars at all grade levels—and all of our programming is free.

-DREAM offers the following programming for Grades PreK-7, focusing on academic support, social-emotional learning programming, sports-based programming, and enrichment activities like field trips.
-We also offer Rookies, a weekend co-ed t-ball league for rising 1st-2nd graders.
+DREAM offers the following free programming for Grades PreK-7, focusing on academic support, social-emotional learning, sports-based programming, and enrichment activities like field trips.

 - REAL Kids for current Pre K-Grade 4